Canna Patel: Early life and career

 Canna was born to architect Hasmukh Patel and Bhakti Patel.
 She completed her bachelor's degree at CEPT University and Masters at University of California, Berkeley (U.S.).
 Canna is also the founder of the Institute of Indian Interior Designers (IIID), Ahmedabad chapter and also served as the chairperson for same.
 Canna founded HCPID in 2006 and has been serving as the chairperson of the organization since.
 HCPID has successfully completed projects in Delhi, Mumbai, Jaipur, Indore & Gujarat.
 There is a distinctive Indian-ness in its works, which helps to render them timeless for the setting they occupy.
 Patel's projects reflect a fine sensitivity to the Indian climate and social norms.

 In February 2015, she was appointed as a member of Academic Advisory Board for the School of Environment Design and Architecture at the Navrachana University.
 In her professional career of more 30 years, she has worked on more than 300 projects of varying scale.
-Patel is currently serving as the Interior Sub-Consultants on the Central Vista Project.
+Canna is the interiors sub-consultant for the Prestigious Central Vista Project, and has designed interiors of the New Parliament Building, Common Central Secretariat and the Vice President's Enclave.

+Canna has recently launched her book Meaning is More: Interior Design for India.